-We asked Cheryl Moskowitz, a regular Poets-in-Schools visitor, to reflect on poetry’s power to communicate in the classroom at this time.
+We asked Cheryl Moskowitz, a regular Poets in Schools visitor, to reflect on poetry’s power to communicate in the classroom at this time.
 We are currently carrying out both socially distanced in-person visits and digital visits.
 Find out more and book.

 ‘‘Poets can translate trauma’.
 This is the claim of poet Roger Robinson, 2019 TS Eliot Prize winner, in a recent article published in The Observer (14/6/20).

 Teachers, on the other hand, are expected to be able to translate knowledge.
 Not an easy feat in a time of trauma.
 If teachers ever needed poets, and vice versa, the time is now.